 Emerging contaminants are another major challenge in MDE's efforts to ensure the safety of Maryland's drinking water.
-MDE has recently initiated the first phase of a statewide assessment to assess the occurrence of per- and polyfluoroalkyl substances (PFAS) in a subset of CWSs.
-PFAS are a group of human-made compounds that includes PFOA, PFOS and 5,000 other variants.
-This fall, MDE is also starting a project to assess harmful algae toxins in nineteen Maryland drinking water reservoirs (pre-treatment).
+MDE has recently initiated the first phase of a statewide assessment to assess the occurrence of PFAS in a subset of CWSs.
+MDE is also starting a project to assess harmful algae toxins in 19 Maryland drinking water reservoirs (pre-treatment).